 Muscles develop in strength and size when they are made to contract against a resistance high enough to require a maximal or near maximal effort which produces muscular fatigue.
 A muscle's strength and size is proportional to the level of resistance the muscle can overcome.

 In the conventional pyramid training method (DeLorme method) only the final set involves the muscles contracting against a resistance high enough to require a maximal or near maximal effort, and that set alone provides the highest level of resistance the muscle can overcome.
 Therefore, only the last set in a conventional pyramid training session is an effective set.

 first set provides the highest level of resistance the muscle can overcome, and since that set involves the muscles contracting against a resistance high

-is an effective set.
-The other sets, sometimes called back-off sets, are not effective at increasing strength or size because they use loads that are 10-20% less than what you have already handled in the first set.
+is the most effective set.
+The other sets, sometimes called back-off sets, are theoretically not as effective at increasing strength or size because they use loads that are 10-20% less than what you have already handled in the first set.

-Although the completion of three sets in reverse pyramid training fashion produces a greater inroad than completion of only one set, this only means you have depleted your starting strength to a greater degree.
-Very likely you will need more time to recover from a 33% inroad than from a 25% inroad, some may not, since muscles with high ratios of type 1, fatigue-tolerant fibers also recover more quickly than muscles that have a high ratio of type 2 fibers.
+Although the completion of three sets in reverse pyramid training fashion produces a greater inroad than completion of only one set, this also means you have depleted your starting strength to a greater degree.
+Although some people may need more time to recover from a 33% inroad than from a 25% inroad, some may not, since muscles with high ratios of type 1, fatigue-tolerant fibers also recover more quickly than muscles that have a high ratio of type 2 fibers.